Best of Japan LDS Church History Tour

 • FAQs

-Our tour will arrive in perfect Spring time to witness the famous Japanese cherry blossoms in “mankai” (full bloom).
-You’ll be in excellent hands being led by Richard Scott, veteran MHA tour guide and a returned missionary from Japan who has been doing business in Japan and throughout Asia for more than 35 years.
+Our tour will arrive in favorite Spring time to behold the famous Japanese cherry blossoms in “mankai” (full bloom).
+You’ll be in excellent company being led by Richard Scott & Lee Ann Scott.
+Richard is a veteran MHA tour guide and a returned missionary from Japan who has done business and translation work in Japan and throughout Asia for 40 years.
+You will feel his love for the people and their culture!

-The Tokyo Japan Temple will be a highlight you do not want to miss!
-In addition to an opportunity to visit and attend the temple, you’ll have SIX site-filled days enjoying the unique wonders of Japan’s rich history & architecture (many are UNESCO World Heritage sites), culture, and food.
+The Tokyo Japan Temple will be another highlight you do not want to miss!
+In addition to an opportunity to visit and attend the temple, we will present the LDS Church history in Tokyo & surrounding areas, PLUS we have SIX site-filled days enjoying the unique wonders of Japan’s rich history & architecture (many are UNESCO World Heritage sites), culture, and food.

 Places Visited